xaviergoby/Deep-Learning-and-Computer-Vision-for-Structural-Crack-Detection-And-Classification/README.md

 ## Abstract

-Narrow artificial intelligence, commonly referred as ‘weak AI’ in the last couple years, has developed due to advances in machine learning (ML), particularly deep learning, which has currently the best in-class performance among other machine learning algorithms.
+Narrow artificial intelligence, commonly referred as â€˜weak AIâ€™ in the last couple years, has developed due to advances in machine learning (ML), particularly deep learning, which has currently the best in-class performance among other machine learning algorithms.
 In the deep learning framework, many natural tasks